 An increasing number of people understand that everybody wants their data, and that there's only one way to stop mass surveillance: by using privacy-friendly tools, best with built-in encryption.
-With privacy-friendly tools growing in number and in quality, more and more people are starting to protect their personal data by leaving Gmail and Facebook behind.
+As privacy-friendly tools are growing in number and in quality, more and more people are starting to protect their personal data by leaving Gmail and Facebook behind.

 Even Google now understands that more people want to protect their private data.
-Google now promises not to scan your emails, however, this might very well be just a marketing initiative which would give us even more reason to quit Gmail.
-Everybody knows that they are still able to scan your entire Gmail inbox.
-The no-scan policy might end like Gmail's end-to-end encryption project has ended: In limbo.
+Google promises not to scan your emails, however, this might very well be just a marketing initiative which would give us even more reason to quit Gmail.
+Everybody knows that Google is still able to scan your entire Gmail inbox.
+The no-scan policy might end like Gmail's end-to-end encryption project has ended: in limbo.

 Switch from Gmail to Tutanota